 Bars, Clubs & Nightlife

 The island has an infamous reputation for offering a restless, fun, crowded, and wild nightlife.
-In reality, this really only happens in Hvar Town.
-And it really only happens in the high season.
+In reality, this only happens in Hvar Town.
+And it only happens in the high season.

-Carpe Diem, Hula Hula, Kiva, or Ka'Lavanda all offer day and night partying, cocktails, DJs, and good vibes.
-It goes without saying that they are also all really pricy.
+Carpe Diem, Hula Hula, Kiva, and Ka’Lavanda all offer day and night partying, cocktails, DJs, and good vibes.
+They are also all pricey.
+Many Hvar beach clubs are popular spots for after-beach parties.

-And if your ideal holidays don't include a load of loud, overexcited alcohol-infused twenty-something-years-old, head somewhere else on the island like Jelsa or Stari Grad.
+And if your ideal holidays don’t include a load of the loud, overexcited alcohol-infused twenty-something years old, head somewhere else on the island like Jelsa or Stari Grad.

 Traveling to Hvar Island